Several lizards are kept as pets and the bearded dragon is perhaps the most commonly kept pet lizard.

 There are many reasons why your pet isn’t eating.
 Some reasons for this include shedding of skin, stress, parasites, impaction, and an incorrect setup (temperatures that are too low or too high).
-When temperatures are too low, a bearded dragon’s metabolism falls and this can cause the turtle to lose interest in food as it prepares to brumate.
+When temperatures are too low, a bearded dragon’s metabolism falls and this can cause the beardie to lose interest in food as it prepares to brumate.

 Sometimes, a bearded dragon may refuse food on some days as it isn’t hungry.
 Refusal to eat is only an issue when the reptile starts to lose weight.

 If the reptile isn’t eating first of all check the temperatures within the enclosure.
 The basking spot should have temperatures of about 100 degrees Fahrenheit while the cool end of the enclosure should have temperatures of about 80 degrees Fahrenheit.

 Impaction is another reason why bearded dragons may refuse to eat.
 This usually happens when the dragon ingests substrate in the enclosure.
 Make sure that the dragon isn’t ingesting the substrate.

 UV light provides the lizard with the necessary radiation it needs to synthesize vitamin D3.
 Additionally, the UVA part of the UV radiation makes sure that the reptile is active during the day.
 Weak UV radiation can prevent the lizard from eating.
 Ensure that the UV light within the enclosure is working properly.
 You may need to change the UV light within the enclosure if it is old.

 Also, reptiles that are shedding may refuse to eat.
 This may be the reason why your beardie refuses to eat.
 If your beardie is shedding and thus refusing to eat, there is little need to worry.